WillSullivan/idownvotedbecause/stackoverflow/beingunresponsive.md

   - BeingUnresponsive
   - unresponsive
   - Unresponsive
 linkText: People who read questions often leave comments seeking clarification.
-Without responding to these clarification requests, it is less likely that the question will be answered.
+Without responding to these clarification requests, it is less likely that the question will be answered and you may get downvoted.
 ---
 (testing, this should last for a minute) {::comment}This post is designed to target people who ask questions that aren't clear and then take off.
 Folks are bugging them